 There are currently over 100 registered organisations, and a further significant number of branches within those organisations, which together make up reporting units for the purposes of the Fair Work (Registered Organisations) Act 2009 (the RO Act).

 Under the RO Act, reporting units are required to lodge financial reports within specified timeframes and organisations are required to lodge annual returns within specified timeframes.

 The information in those documents is critical to making sure that each organisation's members can understand how their organisation is performing, as well as allowing members to be involved in their organisation's financial management.

-For those financial reports due in the 2018–2019 financial year, voluntary compliance with lodging financial reports was 99%.
-Voluntary compliance in lodging financial reports increased by 4 per cent between the 2014–2015 and 2018–2019 financial years.
+For those financial reports due in the 2019–2020 financial year, voluntary compliance with lodging financial reports was 99%.
+Voluntary compliance in lodging financial reports has remained high at 99% for the past three years.